 Before I answer, I must add that if a person has both cursive and all-caps handwriting, we will analyse only the former.

-In order to understand all caps writers well, I need to tell you about handwriting zones.
+In order to understand all caps writers, you must know about handwriting zones.
 Handwriting is divided into three zones.
 Each zone is significant and it reveals something about the personality traits of the writer.

-I will tell you about an ex-colleague who wrote in all caps.
-We worked together for about a year and we sat barely a couple of meters away from each other.
+I had an ex-colleague who wrote in all caps.
+We worked together for about a year and we sat barely a couple of meters apart.
 But beyond his name and the fact that he worked there, I did not know anything about him.
 I still don’t.
 In fact, most people on the team thought the same about him.

 I agree with what famous American graphologist Sheila Lowe says about all caps or print writers: “The writer’s [Block printer] energies are concentrated in the day-to-day area of routine and social interaction… her ego is central to all aspects of her life.
 She does not mind sharing her opinions, and expects you to agree with her.
 But if you don’t, it won’t change her mind.”